 So much is involved in planning your big day.
 It can take years of planning and be a pretty pricey affair.
-Venues need to be booked, of course you’ll need a dress, a suit for the groom, flowers, an engagement ring followed by wedding rings, a cake and loads more.
-Yes, this can be done on a budget but in most cases people prefer to splash out on their special day.
+Venues need to be booked, of course, you’ll need a dress, a suit for the groom, flowers, an engagement ring followed by wedding rings, a cake and loads more.
+Although this can be done on a budget most prefer to splash out on their special day.

 After the confetti has settled and the honeymoon period is over there are other costs to consider, from starting a family, moving to a new larger home, upgrading your car, the list goes on.

 Starting A Family

 In many cases following a wedding and maybe a few years to enjoy each others company, the next big step is starting a family.
 Having a family isn’t cheap there are numerous costs that you will discover after the little one has entered the world.
 To begin with you will need a new necessities such as nursery furniture, clothes, toys, a pram, nappies.
 Combined these alone can cost thousands of pounds within the first year alone.
 There are numerous classes you can attend during the first year of baby’s life including sensory or swimming classes which will add additional costs.

 Our choice in how we feed our new baby can also add to the outgoings.
 If you breastfeed, you may need additional equipment such as a breast pump and bottles, nursing bras, breast pads etc costing around £200 the first year.
 Choose to bottle feed instead and the cost for that year will be far more with the need for bottles, sterilising equipment, milk powder.
 I used to pay approx £10 per pack of powdered milk.
 This would last about 2 weeks making the overall cost for the initial year over £1000, ouch!